Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Introduction

-In recent years, applications of artificial intelligence in medicine have led to a variety of studies aiming to diagnose varied diseases, including brain tumors from MR images \cite{a16,a17}, multiple types of brain disorders such from EEG \cite{a18,a19}, breast cancer from mammographic images \cite{a20,a21} and pulmonary diseases such as Covid-19 from X-Ray \cite{a22} and CT-Scan \cite{a23}.
-In the last decade, Deep Learning (DL), a branch of machine learning, has changed the expectations in many applications of artificial intelligence in data processing by reaching human-level accuracies \cite{humanlevel} in many tasks, including medical image analysis \cite{humanlevelmri}.
+In recent years, applications of AI in medicine have led to a variety of studies aiming to diagnose varied diseases, including brain tumors from magnetic resonance (MR) images \cite{a16,a17}, multiple types of brain disorders such from electroencephalography (EEG) \cite{a18}, breast cancer from mammographic images \cite{a20,a21} and pulmonary diseases such as Covid-19 from X-Ray \cite{an74} and CT \cite{an89}.
+In the last decade, DL, a branch of ML, has changed the expectations in many applications of AI in data processing by reaching human-level accuracies \cite{humanlevel} in many tasks, including medical image analysis \cite{humanlevelmri}.

 In this paper, an overview of COVID-19 diagnostic approaches utilizing DL networks is presented.
 Section II explains the search strategy, and various DL models developed for COVID-19 detection are described in Section III.
 Section IV of the DL techniques used for the detection, segmentation, and prediction of COVID-19 patients.
 Section V discusses the reviewed papers on diagnosis, segmentation, and prediction of COVID-19 patients.
 Challenges in diagnosing, segmentation, and prediction of COVID-19 patients are provided in Section VI.
 Finally, the summary and future work are delineated in Section VII.